Tax Ready Bookkeeping + The AI Stack

 Receipts — the discipline applied to the practice

+The disciplines this paper describes are not theoretical for ProjectBits.
+They are the practice we run on the practice.
 The marketing strategy, methodology library, session history, client correspondence, and reference material that drive day-to-day decisions live in a curated retrieval system we built and maintain — the same architecture pattern this paper recommends, sized for a small consulting practice.

-Concretely, what that looks like today (mid-May 2026) — published as a living, searchable documentation site via MkDocs alongside the underlying retrieval store:
+• A canonical-source-designated methodology corpus.
 Canonical source is the records-management term for the one document on a topic that is the authoritative master version — every other document on the same topic is explicitly marked as superseded.
 Six governing documents fit that test here — positioning, methodology, onboarding playbook, voice, brand kit, and the umbrella methodology page — each with explicit status (canonical / living / locked), supersession metadata, and review cadence.
 Older PDF versions of the cornerstone marketing document are explicitly marked as superseded and excluded from retrieval.
 Multiple sources of truth produce contradictory answers; we eliminated ours.

+• A multi-format intake pipeline feeding ten retrieval collections.
 Markdown, PDFs, EPUBs (technical books), meeting transcripts, web articles, AI-conversation exports, and bookmarked external material flow into a vector store carrying roughly 195,000 indexed chunks.
 Working sessions, conversation history, ingested books, industry news with time-decay weighting, and curated external reference material each get their own collection.

+• A session-history archive that compounds.
 Every working session is captured to a PostgreSQL log with topic, summary, and keyword indexes; 304 sessions logged to date, transcripts ingested with provenance metadata.
 New work begins by querying prior work.
 The point at which this stopped being a backup system and started being institutional memory was the point at which retrieval became faster than the colleague-asking it replaced.

+• A live entity-resolution layer.
 Contacts in the CRM, leads from outreach platforms, meeting participants, and email senders are reconciled to single canonical identities — the SMB-appropriate version of master data management, not an enterprise MDM rollout.
-A cross-system query for “everything we have on this person or company” returns one answer, not three.
+A cross-system query for "everything we have on this person or company" returns one answer, not three.

+• A canonical service registry for the practice’s own infrastructure.
 What runs where, with what credentials, on what health endpoint, is stored in one queryable place — applied to the firm’s own operations, not just client engagements.
 The discipline doesn’t stop at the books.

+What’s still incomplete — and we say so.
 The question-capture loop we designed for surfacing, scoring, and feeding back the questions that drive corpus value exists as an architecture specification.
 Meeting-transcript intake is live; the canonicalization, scoring, and gap-tracking layers are design specs, not running code.
 We are working through them the same way we would work a client through them — sequenced, measured, no leaping ahead.
 The retrieval store carries decades of accumulated correspondence and reference material, but the formal audit — canonical-source designation and metadata schema applied retroactively to legacy content — is an ongoing multi-month effort.
 The audit doesn’t get done; it gets maintained.

+Why we show this.
+The architecture in this paper isn’t a sales pitch built from a whiteboard.
+It is the working specification of the system we are using to run our practice.
 Anything we recommend, we have been operating against ourselves — long enough to know which parts hurt and where the corners get cut under deadline pressure.
 When we walk a client through the assessment, the diagnostic, or the maturity ladder, we are walking them through territory we have already crossed.

 What this unlocks — the bridge to the CFO Operating System